Eviction for Nonpayment

 Q: What kind of notice is required to start the eviction process for nonpayment?

-A: Except for some subsidized rentals, Utah law requires that the landlord give at least a 3-day notice to pay or vacate.
+A: Except for some subsidized rentals, Utah law requires that the landlord give at least a 3-business-day notice to pay or vacate.
 It must be in writing.
 It must give the tenant the choice to pay or to leave.
 It must state an amount of rent and/or late fees and/or other amounts that must be paid, even if the tenant does not agree with the amount.
-The 3 days are calendar days (not including day of service) unless the notice states otherwise.
+The 3 days are business days (not including day of service) unless the notice states otherwise.
+“Business days” exclude weekends and holidays recognized by Utah when the courts are closed.
 This 3-day notice does not have to be notarized.
 It can be given by the manager or the maintenance worker or anyone else.
 It can be posted to your door.

 Q: If the landlord accepts part of the rent, does that stop an eviction?

-Q: What happens if I can’t pay or leave within 3 days?
+Q: What happens if I can’t pay or leave within 3 business days?